 6. Serve hot over white rice.

 I can not eat sugar and substituted the sugar with 1-2 small cups of apple sauce.
-Original quince khoresht does not include apples , but I like to add it for added taste.
+Original quince khoresht does not include apples or apple sauce , but I like to add it for added taste.

 If you make this dish, I would love to hear what you think of it.
 I also like to know if you have a recipe for quince.
 This is pretty much the only dish I know how to make using golden quince and it sure would be fun to try something new.